lightnenz/Double-Take/2. Objective/Objective Overview.md

 - We want to create an interactive photography social game for photographers across different skill levels.
 - This platform will be used as a great way to get valuable feedback from others.
-- We are aiming to have an e
+- We are aiming to have an elo system included.
+- The aim of the ELO system is to show how useful